maneatsbible/maneatsbible.github.io/book.md

 # Appendix A: The Good Questions of God and Jesus

-An exhaustive list of all the questions asked by God and Jesus, directly and through their messengers, along with analysis.
+An exhaustive list of all the questions asked by God and Jesus, directly and through their messengers, along with commentary.
+Their good questions teach us how to ask good questions.

 # Appendix B: Plainly Reading the Proof-Texts